allanNAIT/allanNAIT.github.io/dmit1530/module1/13-responsive-background-img/13-responsive-background-img.md

         <li>Add a media query so you can switch the order back to the original order:<br>
         <img src="files/css-styles-11.jpg" alt="css-styles-11">
         </li>
-        <li>gAdd a media query for a fixed-width, edge-to-edge, background image:<br>
+        <li>Add a media query for a fixed-width, edge-to-edge, background image:<br>
         <img src="files/css-styles-12.jpg" alt="css-styles-12">
         </li>
     </ol>